Watzit/Curse-of-Strahd/Barovia/Locations/Castle Ravenloft/Main Floor.md

 The shaft is dark and choked with cobwebs.
 A rushing wind causes the webs to stir.
 Climbing the shaft is impossible without the aid of magic or the use of a climber's kit, since there are few handholds.

 The bats in the catacombs (area K84) fly up the shaft at night, exiting [[Castle Ravenloft]] through various arrow slits and holes in the tower's peak (area K59).
-After feed­ ing, they return by the same route.
+After feeding, they return by the same route.

-Kl9.
+K19.
 GRAND LANDING
+_______

-Massive stairs rise to a landing twenty feet wide by forty feet long.
+"Massive stairs rise to a landing twenty feet wide by forty feet long.
 Stone arches support a ceiling covered with frescoes twenty feet overhead.
-The frescoes depict ar­ mored knights on horseback, their finer features faded beyond recognition.
+The frescoes depict armored knights on horseback, their finer features faded beyond recognition.

 Dust floats in the air here.
 At each end of the south wall, a staircase rises into darkness.
-Between the stair­ cases are twin alcoves, each one containing a standing suit of armor covered with dark stains.
+Between the staircases are twin alcoves, each one containing a standing suit of armor covered with dark stains.
 Each suit of armor clutches a mace, the "business end" of which is shaped like a dragon's head.
-Words engraved on the arches above the suits of armor have been scratched out.
+Words engraved on the arches above the suits of armor have been scratched out."
+_______

 Both staircases on the south wall climb to area K25.
 The massive stairs lead down to area K8.
-Anyone who crosses in front of the alcoves along the south wall acti­ vates the suits of armor.
+Anyone who crosses in front of the alcoves along the south wall activates the suits of armor.

 Both suits of armor are mechanical traps, each one activated by a pressure plate hidd.en in the floor in front of its alcove.
-A character who searches for. traps in one of these locations notices both pre_ ssure plates with a successful DC 15 Wisdom (F'erception) check,
+A character who searches for. traps in one of these locations notices both pre_ ssure plates with a successful DC 15 Wisdom (F'erception) check.
 When 40 or more pounds of �eight are placed on a pressure plate, the suit of armqr nearest to that plate springs forward, flailing its arms and wielding its mace.
 Any creature standing on a prei�ure plate when its
 trap triggers must succeed on a DC 14 Dexterity saving throw or take 7 (2d6) bludgeoning dam· age from the flailing armor.
 After leaping i;>ut and attacking, the ar­ mor retracts.
 The pressure plate resets after 1 minute, after which its.armo� trap can be triggered again.

 Thesu_ itsofarmoractmuchlikemetalpuppets-a little joke i�tended to spook visitors more than damage them.
 A pressure plate can be disabled by a character who uses thieves' tools and makes a successful DC 15 Dexterity check.
 A trap can also be disabled by destroy­ ing its suit of armor, which has AC 18, 5 hit points, and immunity to psychic and poison damage.